cyklusiguess/cykfetch/README.md

 ## features
 - arch linux only (for now)
 - no external libraries
-- minimal design (i stole the ascii from pfetch LOL)
+- minimal design (i stole the ascii from pfetch lol)

 ## instructions
 1. download the script